-It is noted that in November 2021, the new MTDS 2022-2024 was approved by the Council of Ministers.
-The said strategy is a continuation of the existing debt management strategy 2021-2023.
-The main pillars of the new strategy remain the same, however the quantitative targets have been changed taking into consideration the new conditions created as a result of the pandemic.
+It is noted that in October 2022, the new MTDS 2023-2025 was approved by the Council of Ministers.
+The said strategy is a continuation of the existing debt management strategy 2022-2024.
+The main pillars of the new strategy remain the same, however some of the quantitative targets have been changed, such as the coverage target level of financing needs taking into consideration the new conditions created as a result of the geopolitical developments and changes in the monetary policy.
+More specific, on the 26th of January 2023 the Council of Ministers approved the proposal of the PDMO to amend the coverage target of financing needs in the General Government Account from 6-9 months to 9-12 months period and to be applied during the 1st quarter of 2023.

-D. Annual Funding Programme 2021
+D. Annual Funding Programme 2022

-Pursuant to article 10 of the PDML, the PDMO prepares an AFP, which covers the projected accumulated borrowing needs of the Republic of Cyprus in one calendar year.
+Pursuant to article 10 of the PDML, the PDMO design and develop an AFP, which covers the projected accumulated borrowing needs of the Republic of Cyprus in one calendar year.
 The AFP is based on the MTDS and the annual cash flow forecast of the Republic of Cyprus.
 The AFP is approved by the Minister of Finance and is updated at least twice a year.

-The objectives of the AFP 2021 were the following:
+The objectives of the AFP 2022 were the following:

-- Maintain Cyprus' presence in the international capital markets in order to build up and extend the long-term sovereign yield curve; - Mitigate the refinancing risks by setting reserve on liquid funds to cover the financing needs of the next 9-12 months; - 3.
-Maintain the average maturity of marketable debt not less than 7 years; - 4.
-Further reduction of the weighted average cost of public debt, among others; - Containment of the annual refinancing needs up to 10 percent of the GDP; - 6.
-Further development of the bonds market, and - 7.
+- Maintain Cyprus' presence in the international capital markets in order to complete and extend the long-term sovereign yield curve; - 2.
+Mitigate the refinancing risks by setting reserve on liquid funds to cover the financing needs of the next 6-9 months; - Maintain the average maturity of marketable debt not less than 7 years; - 4.
+Containment of the annual refinancing needs up to 10 percent of the GDP; - 5.
+Further development of the bonds market, and

 Renewal of short-term debt and maintain the swift functioning of the Treasury Bills (TBs) market;

-More details for the AFP 2021 are presented in chapter 4.
+More details for the AFP 2022 are presented in chapter 4.

 Taking into consideration the projected annual cash flows and the successful market access of Cyprus, the PDMO submitted an updated AFP to the Minister of Finance for the next year.
-The AFP 2022 was approved by the Minister of Finance by the end of November 2021.
+The AFP 2023 was approved by the Minister of Finance at the end of November 2022.